quicwg/base-drafts/draft-ietf-quic-transport.md

   to the power of the value of the ack_delay_exponent transport parameter set by the sender of the ACK frame; see {{transport-parameter-definitions}}.
 Scaling in this fashion allows for a larger range of values with a shorter encoding at the cost of lower resolution.
-Because the receiver doesn't use the ACK delay for Initial and Handshake packets, a sender SHOULD send a value of 0.
+Because the receiver doesn't use the value in the ACK Delay field for Initial and Handshake packets, a sender SHOULD send a value of 0.

 ACK Range Count: